 CCA also has a team of full-time licensed, certified school counselors available to help students set goals, schedule their courses, and provide assistance with personal, social, and career development.

 Thomas Longenecker — President and CEO

 CCA’s President and CEO, Thomas Longenecker, has been a part of CCA’s administration since 2012.
 He holds a bachelor’s degree in economics from Shippensburg University and a master’s in educational leadership from Wilkes University.
-With over 25 years of experience in school operations and even more in education, Mr. Longenecker heads our team of more than 1,400 professionals helping over 22,000 K-12 students in Pennsylvania.
+With over 25 years of experience in school operations and even more in education, Mr. Longenecker heads our team of nearly 2,000 professionals helping over 24,000 K-12 students in Pennsylvania.

 CCA administrators are dedicated educators who know how to think differently about education and strive to meet the unique needs of each CCA family.
 The CCA board of trustees is an independent governing body that supports innovation in education.
 All board of trustee meetings are open to the public.

 Approach Education Differently With CCA

 Now that you know about CCA’s cyber school history and our learners, teachers, and leaders, check out more resources that can help you decide if CCA is right for your family.
 Read our FAQ page to learn more about CCA, download our program guide, or fill out a short form to request more information.